Hamsini11/Hamsini11/README.md

 # Hi, I'm Hamsini 👋

-**AI/ML Engineer** — building intelligent systems at the intersection of language, knowledge, and real-world utility.
+**AI/ML Engineer & Founder, Sacral AI Labs** — building intelligent systems at the intersection of ancient knowledge frameworks and modern AI architecture.

-I specialize in **production-grade RAG pipelines, document intelligence, and knowledge graph architectures** — with a track record of taking projects from research to deployment in high-stakes domains like pharma compliance and financial services.
+I specialize in **production-grade RAG pipelines, document intelligence, and knowledge systems** — with a focus on domains where accuracy and reasoning depth actually matter: pharma compliance, financial services, and Sanskrit epistemology.

 ---